anegg0/doc.palm.readthedocs/docs/Get-Started/Connect/Testnet.md

 ---
-Description: Connect to Palm Testnet.
+description: connect to palm testnet.
 ---

 # Connect to Palm Testnet